MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-review.md

 ---
 title: Review asset captures in the Dynamics 365 Remote Assist model-driven app
-author: bencorn
+author: dhgoelmsft
-description: Learn how to review captured asset data from the Dynamics 365 Remote Assist HoloLens app for validation purposes. ms.author: becorn ms.date: 07/01/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Learn how to review captured asset data from the Dynamics 365 Remote Assist HoloLens app for validation purposes. ms.author: dhgoel ms.date: 08/19/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
 # Review asset captures in the Dynamics 365 Remote Assist model-driven app

 Captured asset data from HoloLens is saved to Common Data Service.
-From there, the data can be viewed from the Dynamics 365 Remote Assist model-driven app for validating work performed by technicians in the field, generating reports, and downloading artifacts like photos for use in other application.<!--Suggested.-->
+From there, the data can be viewed from the Dynamics 365 Remote Assist model-driven app for validating work performed by technicians in the field, generating reports, and downloading artifacts like photos for use in other applications.

 In this tutorial, you'll learn how to access captured asset data through the Dynamics 365 Remote Assist model-driven app and download that data to your computer.